ashtonw7/writing-with-no-purpose/posts/godfathers.md

 You might think a Hadesfather is responsible for punishing your kid.
 But remember, Hades also had that three-headed dog.
 If you have a dog, you’re probably going to make your kid walk it and feed it.

 But guess what?
 Your kid probably has other ideas on how to spend the day, like playing jacks.
-It won’t want to take care of that dog.
+They won’t want to take care of that dog.
 And that’s where the Hadesfather comes in.

 —